plotly/plotly.py/contributing.md

 ### Dependencies and Virtualenv

-If you decided to follow the suggestion about about the Virtualenv *and* you've run `source bin/activate` within your new virtualenv directory to activate it--you can run the following to install the core dependencies:
+If you decided to follow the suggestion about the Virtualenv *and* you've run `source bin/activate` within your new virtualenv directory to activate it--you can run the following to install the core dependencies:

 ```bash
 pip install -r requirements.txt